jonathantneal/hitch-element-queries/README.md

 ## Features

-Element queries let the presentation of content be tailored to a wide range of viewing experiences without having to change the content itself.
+Element queries allow content to adapt to a wide range of viewing experiences, such as width, height, aspect ratio, and orientation, all without having to change the content itself.

 ## Width